VyuWing-Learning/Web-Developer-Roadmap-Frontend/README.md

 </p>
 <br/>

-After multiple hours of research with a number of industry professionals currently working as Web Developer in the industry, we've aggregated all the best, **free and open source** learning material that they used to become a Web Developer.
+After multiple hours of research with several industry professionals currently working as Web Developer in the industry, we've aggregated all the best, **free and open source** learning material that they used to become a Web Developer.
 <br/><br/>
-The roadmap has been carefully and accurately broken down into a step by step action plan of theory and practice resources to make sure you never miss any aspect in your Web Development learning.
+The roadmap has been carefully and accurately broken down into a step-by-step action plan of theory and practice resources to make sure you never miss any aspect in your Web Development learning.

 ## Things to keep in mind while going through

 - The document can be read for various tables describing the content respectively.
-For each table, we have topics that need to be learnt, links from where it needs to be learnt alongside additional exercises/material that follows.
+For each table, we have topics that need to be learned, links from where it needs to be learned alongside additional exercises/material that follows.

 - The tutorials/courses that we describe are available for free and need not be bought.
 This document is in no way any paid promotion of the described tutorials/courses, we recommend them based on community feedback and experience.
-Similar applies for the links/exercises we follow.
+Similar applies to the links/exercises we follow.

-- The tutorials/courses, being highly rated in the community are found to provide a good understanding, however, in the cases otherwise, we in no manner suggest against looking/searching for other similar videos that helps the candidate's understanding.
+- The tutorials/courses, being highly rated in the community are found to provide a good understanding, however, in the cases otherwise, we in no manner suggest against looking/searching for other similar videos that help the candidate's understanding.

 - The Week Structure we illustrate may not be in complete balance with the candidate's timeline.
-Therefore, in the cases as these, we advise to consider the stipulated time frame 1 week/topic to be more than 1 (maybe 2 weeks/topic) as we strongly advise to not break the structure of tutorials/course action.
+Therefore, in cases like these, we advise considering the stipulated time frame 1 week/topic to be more than 1 (maybe 2 weeks/topic) as we strongly advise to not break the structure of tutorials/course action.

 - This roadmap assumes that you have a prior understanding of any programming language.